Kinshasa Financial Center

 The Kinshasa Financial Center (French: Centre Financier de Kinshasa) is a financial hub strategically located in the Gombe commune of Kinshasa, in the western region of the Democratic Republic of the Congo.
 Covering a total area of 41,000 square meters, it is the largest financial center in the DRC.
-The center houses key institutions such as the Ministries of Finance and Budget, the General Directorates, the General Inspectorate of Finance, the General Secretariat of Finance, and the Development Bank.
-It is administered by the state-owned Investment Fund commercial entity, which supervises real estate assets like the financial and convention centers.
+The center houses the offices of the Ministry of Finance and Budget; the general directorates of the country's financial revenue agencies; the General Inspectorate of Finance; the General Secretariat for Finance; the Development Bank; as well as conference rooms and lecture halls.

-The center was commissioned by President Félix Tshisekedi in February 2022 and was officially inaugurated on December 19, 2023.
+The center was commissioned by President Félix Tshisekedi in February 2022 and was officially inaugurated on 19 December 2023.
 It was constructed by the Turkish company Milvest, a subsidiary of Miller Holding.